visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Blueprint makes it simple to put all of this information into one file, and just as simple to read that information back out and/or visualize.

 One of the main reasons for adding the Conduit output was to make it far easier to troubleshoot strange query results.
-See the :ref:`Troubleshooting` section to learn what kinds of questions the Conduit output can be used to answer.
+See the :ref:`XRay_Troubleshooting` section to learn what kinds of questions the Conduit output can be used to answer.

 .. _Overview_of_Output: